rehierl/html-outliner-spec/severe-issues/issue-headings.md

 More importantly, both paragraphs *A* and *C* will be associated with heading *B*.
 In case of *C*, that is certainly intended by the author.
-Automatically associating paragraph *A* with heading *B* on the other hand could turn out to be not intended.
-But that cannot be avoided.
+Automatically associating paragraph *A* with heading *B* on the other hand could turn out to *not* be intended.
+But that cannot be avoided - that is, under the official definitions.